When should I notify YuLife of a potential claim?

 Who needs to complete and sign the claim forms?

-Employer claim form to be completed by the employer and singed by someone on behalf of the employer (normally HR).
+In most instances, there are two claim forms that need to be completed.
+Employer claim form to be completed by the employer and signed by someone on behalf of the employer (normally HR).
 Please ensure that the bank details noted on the claim form belong to the employer and not the employee as benefit will be paid to the employer.

 Employee claim form can be completed by someone on behalf of the employee but it must be signed by the employee themselves as they are signing to confirm that the information provided is accurate, consenting to sharing information and also requesting information in relation to the claim.